NorthOC/northoc.github.io/content/articles/en/fighting-skyscanner.md

 # Reverse-engineering Skyscanner

+**2023-08-07 EDIT: As of recent, Skyscanner have changed their API so this post is obsolete.**

 ## Context

 May is approaching, which means the first season of the cheapest tickets of the year.
 I'm curious because I miss traveling (the last time I flew was in November).
 So, I go to the Skyscanner website, I choose to fly from `Lithuania` to `Everywhere`, I click on the time, and what... the `Cheapest month` option is gone!